Brenda Itta

-Brenda Tiggausina Itta (born November 13, 1943) is an Iñupiaq activist and former legislator in Alaska's House of Representatives.
+Brenda Tiggausina Itta-Lee (November 13, 1943 - September 25, 2025) was an Iñupiaq activist and former legislator in Alaska's House of Representatives.

 Early life and education

 Itta was born in Barrow (now Utqiaġvik), Alaska on November 13, 1943 to parents Noah and Mollie Ungarook Itta, and was the second child of eleven born to them.
 Growing up, Itta was raised in the traditions of Iñupiat culture, speaking only Iñupiaq until she went off to school.
 Itta attended a school run by the Bureau of Indian Affairs and went on to graduate from Mount Edgecumbe High School in 1961.
 After High School, she attended Haskell Indian Junior College and graduated in 1965.

 During her school-age years, she experienced first-hand the discrimination that Native Americans have faced in American society.
-She once recounted, “In school, I was sent to a corner if I ever spoke a word of Eskimo.”
+She once recounted, "In school, I was sent to a corner if I ever spoke a word of Eskimo."

 Career and activism

-In 1966, at age 22, she moved to Washington, D.C. to work as a receptionist to Senator Ernest Gruening, where she quickly became known as “that Eskimo girl.”
+In 1966, at age 22, she moved to Washington, D.C. to work as a receptionist to Senator Ernest Gruening, where she quickly became known as "that Eskimo girl."
 While in Washington, she served as a lobbyist for her region.

 In 1971, Itta returned to Alaska to do community relations work for the Atlantic Richfield Company.
-During this time, Itta worked with many Iñupiaq leaders and became heavily involved with land claim settlements and Native affairs in Alaska, spurred on by the interactions she had with people while serving as Senator Gruening's aide.
+During this time, Itta worked with many Iñupiat leaders and became heavily involved with land claim settlements and Native affairs in Alaska, spurred on by the interactions she had with people while serving as Senator Gruening's aide.

 Before she was elected to the state legislature, Itta was the City Manager of Barrow, Alaska.

 When considering a run at the State Legislature, Itta was elected unanimously by Native leaders and received their endorsement.
 Itta first ran for the Legislature in 1972, but lost the election.